shreysahgal/DancingOrFalling/README.md

 # DancingOrFalling
-are these people dancing? or are the falling???
+are these people dancing? or are they falling???